britram/rains-prototype/draft-trammell-rains-protocol.md

 serialize an object for signing:

 - Serialize the object with a stub for the signature to be generated:

   - Strip all other signatures during serialization by omitting all signatures (0) keys and their values.
 When signing a shard or zone, the signatures on contained assertions, if present, must be omitted too.
 When signing a message, the signatures on contained assertions, shards, and zones must be omitted.

   - Add subject zone and context to contained shards and assertions if not present, inheriting them from their containing shard or zone.

   - Create a stub signature within an array within a signatures (0) key at the appropriate place in the object, containing the algorithm ID, timestamps and hash chain token, if present, but a null value in the place of the signature content.

   - Normalize the serialized object by emitting all keys in CBOR maps in ascending numerical order.
 Note that when serializing anything with a Content array, the order of the content array is preserved.

   - If the serialized object is a Message, it should be tagged with the RAINS tag.

 - Generate a signature on the resulting byte stream according to the algorithm selected.

 - Add the full signature to the signatures array at the appropriate point in the object.

-To verify a signature, generate the bytestream as for signing, then verify the signature according to the algorithm selected.
+To verify a signature, generate the byte stream as for signing, then verify the signature according to the algorithm selected.

 The following algorithms are supported:

+{: #tabsig title="Defined signature algorithms"}

 | Code | Signatures | Hash/HMAC | Format               | Revocation Token       |
 |-----:|------------|-----------|----------------------|------------------------|